songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 kubectl get deployment,svc
 ```

-Let us make life a bit easier by storing the pods name into an environment variable so we can reuse it later again:
+Let us make life a bit easier by storing the pod name into an environment variable so we can reuse it later again:

 ```bash
 export FRONTEND=$(kubectl get pods -l app=frontend -o jsonpath='{.items[0].metadata.name}')